4ka5h/SocialNetwork/README.md

 Configure the script on each machine in a LAN environment with atleast three computers.
 SCRIPT WILL MAKE A NEW USER ACCOUNT FOR GIT BASED OPERATIONS.

 ## How to contribute
-There are two main ways of contributing to Wireless Suite:
+There are two main ways of contributing to this Suite:

 1. **Implementing new subcommands**: